noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 --------------------------

-In the Mobility domain, there are three methods that can be used to extract data from the |odh|\'s datasets and allow to incrementally refine the data retrieved.
+In the Mobility domain, there are three methods that can be used to extract data from the Open Data Hub's datasets and allow to incrementally refine the data retrieved.
 They are:

 #. :literal:`/api/{representation}/{stationTypes}`